noyon-360/CosmoQuest/README.md

-# CosmoQuest 🌌
+# Exoplanet Explorer 🌌

-CosmoQuest is a fun, educational mobile application that combines learning about space with interactive games.
+Exoplanet Explorer is a fun, educational mobile application that combines learning about space with interactive games.
 Users can explore content from NASA, participate in quizzes, match planets, and keep track of their progress on a leaderboard.
 The app is built using **Flutter** and integrates with **Firebase** for real-time data and user authentication.

 ## Features 🚀